Appendix E. Generating SSL Certificates

 $ openssl genrsa -out keyfile.key 2048

-If you want to password-protect the key, use the -des3 option.
-The generated key is in the file keyfile.key located in the current directory.
+If you want to password protect the key, use the -des3 option.
+The generated key is in the keyfile.key file located in the current directory.

-To view the key, use the command:
+To view the generated key, use the command:

 $ openssl rsa -noout -text -in keyfile.key